fedhere/PUI2018_fb55/HW3_fb55/README.md

 # Assignment 2: Read CSV files with pandas and ise NYC open data portal

-Choose a [dataset from NYC Open Data](https://opendata.cityofnewyork.us/)) that is available in CSV format (look at the format labels in the list of datasets or use CSV in the search bar).
+Choose a [dataset from NYC Open Data](https://opendata.cityofnewyork.us/) that is available in CSV format (look at the format labels in the list of datasets or use CSV in the search bar).
 Chose one that has _at least_ 2 __numerical value__ columns.
-If it is a CSV file directly read it in with pandas
+If it is a CSV file you may be able to directly read it in with pandas
 ```
 pd.read_csv(url).
 ```